Keyman-ai/Keyman-ai/README.md

 </div>

-I am a computer science undergrad from CSU, China.
+I am a computer science graduate student from CSU, China.
 Currently I am studying in Embedded System.
 I am very passionate about Linux, camera and C language

 ## 🔗 Connect with me on :